lfades/next-with-apollo/README.md

 ))
 ```

+## How it works
+`next-with-apollo` will create a Higher-Order Component (HOC) with your configuration that can be used to wrap an `Apollo client` to any `Next` page, it will also fetch your queries before the first page load to [hydrate the store on SSR](https://dev-blog.apollodata.com/how-server-side-rendering-works-with-react-apollo-20f31b0c7348)

 ## Advanced Usage
 Below is a config using every possible option accepted by the package, very similar to my own config in an app with a lot of Apollo features
 ```js